-- The app is free while texts and phone calls cost the University money.
+- The app is free while texts cost the University money.

 Q: What if I do not have a cell phone/device?

-A: Call the ITS Help Desk at 608.342.1400 for options.
-ITS has a limited number of fobs that can be checked out to employees.
-Note that university-issued fobs must be returned to the ITS Help Desk when an employee leaves employment at UW-Platteville.
+A: Call the ITS Help Desk at 608.342.1400 to request a hardware token, a.k.a "fob".
+NOTE: University-issued fobs must be returned to the ITS Help Desk when an employee leaves employment at UW-Platteville.